BlinkTagInc/gtfs-to-html/www/docs/timetable-stop-order.md

 This is an optional, non-standard file called `timetable_stop_order.txt` which can be included in an agency's GTFS.
 It is used to specify stop order for a particular timetable.
 It is useful when generating combined timetables for multiple overlapping routes, or exerting fine-grained control on stop order.

 This file is often not needed.
-If all  trips for a route serve the same set of stops, there is no need to add rows to `timetable_stop_order.txt` for that route. `timetable_stop_order.txt` is only needed for routes where some trips serve completely different stops than other trips.
+If all trips for a route serve the same set of stops, or all trips stop order is topologically sortable, there is no need to use `timetable_stop_order.txt` for that route. `timetable_stop_order.txt` is only needed for routes where some trips serve completely different stops than other trips and where the order can not be determined using a directed graph.

+GTFS-to-HTML uses [toposort](https://www.npmjs.com/package/toposort) to sort stops for each trip topologically iin a directed graph to determine a valid stop order for use in a timetable.
+If stop order across trips is cyclic or disjointed (i.e. not all trips have a common stop) then the stop order from trip with most number of stops is used as a fallback.

 | column name | description |
 | ----------- | ----------- |